lifemapper/lifemapper.github.io/_coll-workflow/query-flow.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## Querying the contents of a Lifemapper installation
+## Querying the contents of a Biotaphy installation

-Aggregate queries will give you a sense of the size, depth and breadth of a Lifemapper public archive.
+Aggregate queries will give you a sense of the size, depth and breadth of a Biotaphy public archive.

 To query input and output SDM data, filtering by various attributes, use the Python Client Library